 The system was to be open source and based on the Open Contracting Data Standard (OCDS) to deliver end-to-end coverage of the process from planning to contract implementation.

 Within three months, a first pilot was deployed for electronic bidding on micro value public contracts (below the equivalent of €5000 for works and €4000 for goods and services), which were not regulated by public procurement law.

 Three months is incredibly fast for a government innovation.
-It was possible because the system reused open source solutions and because commercial marketplaces were able to take on part of the functionality and respective development load as they had an incentive of earning commissions on successful transactions.
+It was possible because the system reused open source solutions and because private marketplaces were able to take on part of the functionality and respective development load as they had an incentive of earning commissions on successful transactions.

-MTender consists of a web portal (MTender.gov.md), an open data OCDS-based central database unit and three commercial electronic platforms interconnected with the central database as well as several e-government services.
+MTender consists of a web portal (MTender.gov.md), an open data central database unit and three commercial electronic platforms interconnected with the central database as well as several e-government services.

 The multiplatform architecture of the system with cross accessibility features is intended to promote stability, competition and reduce the influence of political factors.
 As with Ukraine, it is an important part of the model, as competition between marketplaces keeps them focussed on meeting user needs.